NVIDIA/DALI/docs/advanced_topics_performance_tuning.rst

 VMM by setting ``DALI_USE_VMM=0``.
 This will cause ``cudaMalloc`` to be used as an upstream memory resource for the internal memory pool.

-Using ``cudaMallocAsync`` results in slightly slower execution, but it enables memory pool sharing with other libraries using the same allocation method.
+Using ``cudaMallocAsync`` typically results in slightly slower execution, but it enables memory pool sharing with other libraries using the same allocation method.

 .. warning::
     Disabling memory pools will result in a dramatic drop in performance.
 This option is provided